Perinatal & Postpartum Anxiety Therapy in Vienna, Virginia

 Intrusive thoughts during pregnancy or postpartum are more common than most people realize—and they are highly treatable.

-They can include:
+They can show up as:

 Fear of harming your baby

-Disturbing mental images
+Disturbing or unwanted mental images

 How Therapy Works